 Another hypothesis is that some animals are genetically predisposed to developing bladder sludge.

-Potential symptoms of bladder sludge to look out for
+What are the potential symptoms of bladder sludge to look out for?

 - Some symptoms to look for to indicate your pet might be having bladder issues include:

 - Signs of blood in the urine (hematuria)

 - Slow or frequent urination of small volumes (stranguria)

 - White crystals in the urine